64-bit Mozilla Firefox

 What's the difference between them?

 The answer as to the difference between Firefox and Waterfox is basic, because the second of the two has a response time and loading speed that is a lot quicker compared to the official version of the browser developed by Mozilla.

 And what do they have in common?

-The interface of both browsers is identical, something that favors the fact that any Firefox user can automatically adapt to using Waterfox.
+The interface of both browsers is identical, something that favors the fact that any Firefox user can automatically get used to using Waterfox.

-Furthermore, Waterfox offers compatibility with the vast majority of add-ons created for the browser by Mozilla, and it even offers an improved experience when it comes to working with Java, Silverlight and Flash, because if supports the 64-bit version of the three platforms.
+Furthermore, Waterfox offers compatibility with the vast majority of add-ons created for the browser by Mozilla, and it even offers an improved experience when it comes to working with Java, Silverlight and Flash, because if supports the 64-bit version of all three platforms.

 Therefore, if you want to enjoy one of the best browsers working at 64-bit, all you have to do is download Waterfox.